fleshguard/dotfiles/README.md

 ## Dependencies for Void:
 '$ xbps-install -S base-devel libX11-devel libXft-devel libXinerama-devel git make'
 ## Notes:
+* Open Fonts, and place 'opentype' and 'truetype' in /usr/share/fonts.
+If the two directories are already created, just place the two files in their respected, already created, directories.
 * Picom will not work if you're running Void.
 The screenshot was taken on Debian.
 * More will be added soon :<